 PowerPoint is a program that comes with Microsoft Office (although you can buy it separately, as well).
 Most people buy Microsoft Office because it's a great bargain: You get Word, Excel, and Outlook all together in one inexpensive package.
 And PowerPoint is thrown in for good measure.
-Of course, depending on which edition of Office you buy, you might get other goodies as well, such as Access, Publisher, a complete set of Ginsu knives, and a Binford VegaPneumatic Power Slicer and Dicer (always wear eye protection).
+Of course, depending on which edition of Office you buy, you might get other goodies as well, such as Access, Publisher, a complete set of Ginsu knives, and a Binford VegaPneumatic Power Slicer and Dicer.
+(Always wear eye protection.)

 You know what Word is - it's the world's most loved and most hated word processor, and it's perfect for concocting letters, term papers, and great American novels.
+I'm thinking of writing one as soon as I finish this book.
 Excel is a spreadsheet program used by bean counters the world over.
 Outlook is that program you use to read your e-mail.
 But what the heck is PowerPoint?
 Does anybody know or care?
 (And as long as I'm asking questions, who in Sam Hill was Sam Hill?)

 PowerPoint is a presentation program, and it's one of the coolest programs I know.
-It's designed to work with a projector to display presentations that will bedazzle your audience and instantly sway them to your point of view, even if you're selling real estate on Mars, season tickets for the Mets, or a new Medicare plan to Congress.
+It's designed to work with a projector to display presentations that will bedazzle your audience members and instantly sway them to your point of view, even if you're selling real estate on Mars, season tickets for the Oakland Raiders, or a new healthcare plan to Congress.
 If you've ever flipped a flip chart, you're going to love PowerPoint.